kdlong/SMP_18_001_CWR/firstReading.md

 - LL26-31: this paragraph really breaks the flow of the text; suggest moving it after the one ending on L37.

-**TODO: This is ok with me**
+**Rephrased**

 - LL34-36: We study ... in terms of the generalized framework of dimension-eight effective field theory (EFT) operators and charged Higgs bosons, as shown in Figs. 1 (c) and (d), and place limits on the corresponding couplings and production cross sections, respectively.

 - L85: as the name suggests; VBFNLO is an NLO, not LO generator: "... from the generator {\sc vbfnlo} v?.?
 [16] at next-to-leading order (NLO) ... [also add the VBFNLO version number].

-**RESPONSE: As with most NLO programs, VBFNLO also provides LO predictions.
+**As with most NLO programs, VBFNLO also provides LO predictions.
 In fact, it is in general not an event generator, and only has this capability at LO.
 As we made comparisons using generated events, we generated them at LO.
 The text is therefore correct.
 The version number has been added.**

 - L86: give the order of simulations with Sherpa: 18], at LO, and with fixed-order [note a hyphen!] calculations ...
 [Finally, give MoCaNLO+Recola version number here.]